Abai/qwen-code-local/README.md

 2. Check that you have sufficient disk space for the model (~10GB)
 3. Verify network connectivity during initial model download
 4. Make sure you're running with appropriate permissions

-## Requirements

-- Docker Engine (version 20.10 or higher)
-- At least 10GB of free disk space for the model
-- For GPU acceleration: NVIDIA GPU with CUDA support and nvidia-docker2
-- Internet connection for initial model download (subsequent runs can be offline)